Hayes Barnard: Career

 In 1995 Barnard went to San Francisco to be a part of the hi-tech boom.
 His first jobs were manning booths at trade shows.
 He then went on to work at Oracle as a sales executive.
 In September 2003, Barnard founded Paramount Equity Mortgage (later renamed to Loanpal and subsequently rebranded to GoodLeap), one of the first to provide online residential home loans.
-In 2008, he founded Paramount Solar, a subsidiary of Paramount Equity Mortgage, and became CEO.
+In 2008, he founded Paramount Solar, a subsidiary of Paramount Equity Mortgage, and became CEO.In 2024, GoodLeap, announced that it had financed more than $20 billion in sustainable home-improvement loans, highlighting the company's ongoing growth in the clean-energy sector.

 In 2011, Guthy-Renker became an investor and business partner assisting in the growth of Paramount Equity Mortgage and Paramount Solar.
 Barnard and Guthy-Renker also partnered with SolarCity.

 In 2013, Paramount Solar was acquired by SolarCity for $120 million and Barnard became SolarCity's Chief Revenue Officer.
 As Chief Revenue Officer, he managed a team of 8,000.
 He was also responsible for the company's growth and grew megawatts installed 300% from 2013 to 2015.

 In 2014, Barnard founded GivePower while at SolarCity.
 GivePower is a 501(c)(3) nonprofit organization that develops clean water and energy systems in underserved communities in developing countries.
 GivePower has developed water and energy systems in 17 countries, including communities in Africa, Asia, and Latin America.
 In 2018, Barnard's non-profit organization built a solar-powered desalination system in Kiunga, Kenya that produces 19,800 gallons of fresh drinking water a day.
 The organization also assisted the Sioux Nation in North Dakota in developing a 300-kilowatt solar farm in North Dakota, the first solar farm in the state.

 In 2016, Barnard left SolarCity and took on the role of chairman and CEO of Loanpal, a financial technology platform that provides financing for clean energy products.

 In 2020, Barnard started an asset management fund, GoodFinch.

 In 2021, Loanpal rebranded to GoodLeap, "good for life, earth and prosperity."